scarletbright/avalanche-docs/docs/v1.0/en/tutorials/atomic-swap.md

 ## Introduction

-AVAX tokens exist on both the X-Chain, where they can be traded, and the P-Chain, where they can be provided as a stake when validating the Default Subnet.
+AVAX tokens exist on both the X-Chain, where they can be traded, and the P-Chain, where they can be provided as a stake when validating the Primary Network.

 Avalanche supports **atomic swaps** of AVAX between the X-Chain and P-chain.
 (In the future Avalanche will support more generic atomic swaps between chains.)